Translators without Borders (TWB)

 New Zealand Society of Translators and Interpreters (NZSTI)

 NZSTI is the industry’s peak body of T&I practitioners.
-NZSTI represents over 700 qualified practitioners and holds regular professional development sessions and an annual conference which draws keynote speakers from around the world.
-Our Managing Director and National Coordinator holds full membership in Translation and Affiliate in Interpreting (Japanese) since 2006.
-He is also the current president of the Canterbury branch and a sitting member on the National Council for the past 6 years.
+NZSTI represents over 700 qualified practitioners and holds regular professional development sessions and an annual conference.
+The Interpreter Line management team hold Master Degrees in Translation, Interpreting and Applied Linguistics.
+Our National Coordinator was a sitting member on the National Council for 7 years.

 New Zealand Society of Linguists (NZSL)